YouShineTech/emotion-recognition-pwa/docs/ARCHITECTURE.md

 3. **Dependency Inversion**: High-level modules don't depend on low-level implementations
 4. **Open/Closed**: Interfaces are open for extension, closed for modification
 5. **Version Compatibility**: All interfaces include version numbers for evolution
+6. **Explicit Dependencies**: All imports use specific interface file paths
+7. **Minimal Coupling**: Modules import only required interfaces, not entire interface collections

 This architecture ensures the emotion recognition PWA can scale from prototype to production while maintaining code quality and user experience.